chrissnell/Lightcube/README.md

    Note that one tick mark represents one bit position.

-   Header [4 bits]                   Will always be 0111
+   Frame ID [4 bits]                 Will always be 0x7

    CMD [4 bits]						 Command to perform
-                                     0x0 - "ping"  - Instructs the Lightcube to send an acknoledgement that it is up and responding to commands
+                                     0x0 - "PING"  - Instructs the Lightcube to send an acknoledgement that it is up and responding to commands
-                                     0x1 - "store" - Store this frame in a frame queue 0x2 - "play"  - Display all frames in queue (in order received) 0x3 - "demo"  - Display a demo screen 0xE - "clear" - Blank all pixels but leave frame queue intact.
+                                     0x1 - "STORE" - Store this frame in a frame queue 0x2 - "PLAY"  - Display all frames in queue (in order received) 0x3 - "DEMO"  - Display a demo screen 0xE - "CLEAR" - Blank all pixels but leave frame queue intact.
-                                                     Leave screen blank for time indicated by Retain Delay 0xF - "wipe"  - Wipe all frames from queue and blank all pixels
+                                                     Leave screen blank for time indicated by Retain Delay 0xF - "WIPE"  - Wipe all frames from queue and blank all pixels

-   Protocol Version [8 bits]         Currently 00000001
+   Protocol Version [8 bits]         Currently 0x1

    Display Width [8 bits]            The number of horizontal LEDs in the display.
 Currently 00001000
                                      (which is 8 in decimal)